 It’s an intensely affecting emotional arc that is not lessened one bit by the appealing flippancy that surrounds it, testament once again that the superlative skill and maturity that Pixar brings to their animation which, like life itself, is a mix of the good and the bad, the obvious and the fiendishly, heartrendingly challenging.

-Lightyear is a superbly good origin tale, not simply we can see why Buzz the toy was initially how he is, but because it’s swashbuckling, ’50s movie serial sense of fun and high stakes, beautifully captures what it means to belong and to lose that sense of connection, to fight for one ideal only to find the truth is another has taken its place thanks to the passage of time, and to fight for what matters when, of course, you finally, and affectingly figure out what that is.
+Lightyear is a superbly good origin tale, not simply we can see why Buzz the toy was initially how he was when he met Woody and the gang, but because it’s swashbuckling, ’50s movie serial sense of fun and high stakes, beautifully captures what it means to belong and to lose and regain that sense of connection in the course of fighting for an ideal, that sidesteps and missteps, that remains with you though, of course, it changes as you do.

 This is fun!
 Watching the voice cast of the film check out their toy likenesses is a blast …